 Although let’s face it, I’m a biased resident having called this home for the past five years.
 But don’t just take my word for it – let the awards speak for itself!

 - Named the best place to live in Britain in 2017 by The Sunday Times.
 Enough said!

 - Declared European City of Sport in 2017 by The European Capitals and Cities of Sport Federation.
 Thus, Bristol is a great place to keep fit!

 - Home to almost 20,000 businesses, Bristol was also voted #1 for starting a business in the Start-up Cities Index in 2016

 - Voted European Green Capital in 2015 by The European Commission.
 Bristol was actually the first UK city to win this highly coveted award!

 Phew, that’s it from me!
-I hope you find this article useful if considering making Bristol your home.
+I hope you find this article useful if considering living in Bristol.
 Now tell me, when are you moving to this fun and vibrant city?